NeodymiumFerBore/wiki-pages/docs/Virtualization/qemu-kmv_for_gaming.md

     (...)
     ```

-With this conf, keyboard and mouse can be switched from host to guest with CTRL_L + CTRL_R
+With this conf, keyboard and mouse can be switched from host to guest with ++lctrl+rctrl++

 ---